 Saddened from missing his children, the king died after just nine years.
-The queen ordered the royal umbrella raised over her son, but the palace advisors were loyal and they refused.
+The queen ordered the royal umbrella raised over her son, but the palace advisors were loyal, and they refused.
 Her son, who was also honorable, said he would go get the Bodhisatta so he could take the throne as intended.
 In the company of a large army, he took the five royal emblems (crown, umbrella, sword, slippers, and fan) and went into the forest, arriving when the Bodhisatta’s brother and sister were away gathering food.
-Though his half-brother wept as he told of his father’s death, the Bodhisatta did not show any emotion when he heard it.
-But he knew that his younger siblings lacked his all-comprehending wisdom and they would be unable to bear the pain, so when they returned he ordered them to go stand in a pond.
-And, as expected, when they heard the news they fainted into the water.
+Though his half-brother wept as he told of his father’s death, the Bodhisatta did not show any emotion when he heard about it.
+But he knew that his younger siblings lacked his all-comprehending wisdom and they would be unable to bear the pain, so when they returned, he ordered them to stand in a pond.
+And, as expected, they fainted into the water when they heard the news.
 Then they wept and wailed together.

 Their half-brother asked the Bodhisatta why he did not grieve.
-He explained that all things are impermanent and death is inevitable; and since sorrow cannot bring the dead back to life it serves no purpose.
-Everyone who heard the Bodhisatta speak such wisdom suddenly lost their own grief.
+He explained that all things are impermanent and death is inevitable; and since sorrow cannot bring the dead back to life, it serves no purpose.
+Everyone who heard the Bodhisatta speak such wisdom suddenly lost their grief.

 Finally, his exile complete, the Bodhisatta returned to the city.
 He made his sister his queen and reigned in righteousness for sixteen thousand years.

 In the Lifetime of the Buddha

 One day the Buddha divined that a certain landowner, who was so depressed over the death of his father that he stopped doing all his duties, was ready for a spiritual breakthrough.
 So after completing his morning alms round, the Buddha went to the man’s house and told him this story to teach him that all things are impermanent and thus sorrow is pointless.
 The man did understand and reached a breakthrough.